Fun Stuff > GoaTease

 I had only seen one other flyer for a GoaTease show since.
 That show was at the 400 Bar but I didn't attend since it had snowed about three feet that night.
 That was the last I had heard of them until the year 2001.

 I decided to improve my luck by making the GoaTease Chain Tape available on my website.
-I put a few sample tracks from the cassette on my site with a message to my visitors: To receive good luck, send a blank CDR and a self addressed stamped envelope and I will burn you a copy.
-I have not yet received a single request for a free copy of The GoaTease Chain Tape.
+I put a few sample tracks from the cassette on my site with a message to my visitors: To receive good luck, send a blank 90 minute cassette and a self addressed stamped envelope and I will dub a copy.
+I have never yet received a single request for a free copy of The GoaTease Chain Tape.
 However, a few months after posting this offer, I received a package with no return address from the GoaTease themselves.

 The post mark on the package was from Idaho which I found strange.
 I thought they were from Minneapolis.
 Maybe they moved.
 Maybe they were only visiting here for a short time.
 Since I used to publish my mailing address on the site, I assume that is how they found me.
 The package contained a new version of the Chain Tape on CD.
 This one was different from the first cassette I found in the 80s.
-There were different songs and more of them.
-It was almost 80 minutes long!
+There were some different songs I didn't hear on the tape version.
 They also sent three more CD's called Neck Tar, Mortgaging the Farm, and Fractal Distillation.

 The newer albums also promised good luck if I made seven copies in seven days and shared them with others.
 (I did.)
 Like the Chain Tape, these newer releases contained tons of strange, uneasy listening music.
 But I'd say my luck has improved as a result of listening to the GoaTease and continuing the chain.